Richmond Grows Seed Lending Library

 On-line Orientation to Library

 Watch the on-line orientation video below, then come to the library to "borrow" seeds for free any time the public library is open.
-You can "borrow" seeds from any drawer, but when you first get started, only save seeds from the "super easy" drawers.
-The idea is that people learn to save seeds and return some for others to use.
+You can "borrow" seeds from any drawer, but when you first get started, only save seeds from the drawers marked "super easy".
+The idea is that people let some of the seeds they planted go to seed, then they return some of those seeds for others to borrow.

-Don't save seeds from the "easy" and "difficult" drawer for the library until you have learned more about seed saving.
+Don't save seeds from the "easy" and "difficult" drawer for the seed library until you have learned more about seed saving.
 Visit our Seed Saving page for tips on how to save seeds so you can return seeds at the end of the season for others to borrow.
+Here are Six Tips for Saving Seed.
 We also offer a number of free classes on seed saving, which will be listed on our home page.
 Thanks for being a member of our community seed library.

 Borrowing

-1. Fill in the membership form on the computer
+1. Fill in the membership form in the orange

 2. Use the pre-stamped seed lending library

 envelopes & fill out like below.
-(You can
+They are located

 3. Fill the envelope in completely.
 Refer to the

-blue resource binder in the library if you
+blue resource binder in the glass cabinet if you

 4. Put seeds in envelope.
 Take 2-3 seeds for